LucaCanali/Miscellaneous/Spark_Notes/Spark_DataFrame_Histograms.md

 ## (SQL version) Generate histograms with Spark SQL

-This is  an example of how to generate histograms at scale using Spark SQL.
+This is  an example of how to generate histograms using Spark SQL.
 Note this uses Python's formatted strings to fill in parameters into the query text.
+Run with PySpark/Spark version 3.1.0 or higher.

 ```
 # Generate a DataFrame with some data for demo purposes and map it to a temporary view